ma1loc/network_subnetting/README.md

 Let’s talk first about the **network address**.

 Imagine we have a lot of networks.
-Before specifying the IP address of a destination device, we must know the network address of that destination — because within a larger network, there can be many smaller subnetworks.
+Before specifying the IP address of a destination device, we must know the network address of that destination, because within a larger network, there can be many smaller subnetworks.

 > (To better understand this, look at the picture below.)